 9.2 The temperature at which surface condensation will occur on the internal surfaces of the roof is dependent on the internal relative humidity and the internal and external temperatures.
-The risk of surface condensation and Ĵ, mould growth for a particular construction should be assessed in accordance with BS EN ISO 13788 : 2012.
-Additional guidance in connection with this can be found in BS 5250 : 2011.

-9.3 When assessed by computer modelling, insulated roof systems with Quattro brackets deeper than 100 mm (the smallest Quattro bracket suitable for the MW5 liner profile depth) can achieve a negligible risk of condensation occurring on the internal surfaces.
+9.3 When assessed by computer modelling, insulated roof systems with Quattro brackets deeper than 100 mm (the smallest Quattro bracket suitable for the liner profile depth) can achieve a negligible risk of condensation occurring on the internal surfaces.
 This is not verified by the BBA, but further information and F factor calculations can be provided by the Certificate holder.